auto-d/shaperx/README.md

 - PyTorch-based convolutional neural network (CNN)
 - 2 to 5 convolutional layers depending on image size
 - Convolution layers transition to fully connected

+## Modeling Approach

+### Data Processing Pipeline

+- Acquire meshes for all vertebrae
+- Stratify and sample training, validation, and test sets
+- Set meatadata for generation of input images
+- Load into a scene, illuminate, orbit camera, and render
+- Store image for all positions at configurable size
+- Memorialize all metadata for the campaign for each data set

+### Model Evaluation Process

+ - Ensure class balance trhough stratified sampling
+ - Hold out datasets for validation and test stages
+ - Avoid cross validation due to size of dataset
+ - Prefer top-K and confusion matrix given number of classes
+ - Run each model through same dataset and apply metrics

+### Metric Selection

 ### Development